ExistensialReset/flowmosr/core/RESOURCE_METRIC_STANDARDS.md

 ---

-## XVI.
+## XVII.
 BIOCHEMICAL SOVEREIGNTY

-* Access to medical, relief, and cognitive-exploratory substances is a Baseline right.
+* Access to information, harm reduction, healthcare, and bodily/cognitive autonomy regarding substance use is a Baseline right.

 * Adults have the right to evidence-based information, voluntary access to regulated and tested substances, harm-reduction tools, and healthcare without criminalization.

 * Where a substance is socially demanded, prohibition should not automatically be assumed to be the safest policy.

 * The system must evaluate whether regulated production, purity control, education, and harm reduction can reduce the harms created by illegal markets.

 * Different substances require different safety frameworks.
 Cannabis, psychedelics, stimulants, medicines, and other substances should not automatically be treated as identical.

 * Purity and safety are ensured through transparent local analysis where possible.

 * Care over control: substance use is a health and sovereignty issue, not a moral/legal issue.

 * Temporal monitoring of deprivation: prolonged restriction of medically necessary substances triggers intervention.

 **Core principle:**